dexter-90/WitAnimePy/README.md

 ---------------------
 **Notes :**
 - If There's An Note Or Error Etc..
 Just DM Me On instagram
-- Mention Me If You're Going To Use This Basic Tool (:
+- Mention Me If You're Going To Use This Basic Tool
+-  Give Star If You Like It 🌟
 ---------------------

 ## 🪐 Credits: